• COLGA MLP Home Page

 Play with Your Club, Rep Your Crew

 This Spring, we return to the popular Captain-Chosen Team format.
 This means you can play alongside your regular partners and club members.
+Additionally, players may register as "free agents" and be assigned to a team.
 Last year’s league saw strong representation from competitive groups at Cooper Creek, Green Island, the Country Club of Columbus, Fort Benning, County Rec Centers, and CSU.
 Rally your group and represent your home court!

 Competitive Divisions to Match Your Skill

-To ensure balanced and fun competition, we are planning to field separate skill divisions:
+To ensure balanced and fun competition, we are fielding three separate skill divisions:

 The League Experience

 Have questions or suggestions?
-I’m here to help.
-Please contact me directly at colgamlp@gmail.com.
+We're here to help.
+Please contact us directly at colgamlp@gmail.com.

 Let's Grow Columbus Pickleball!